Starlink Roam vs Residential: Costs, Speeds, and Who Should Choose Each Plan

 | Stipulations | Deprioritized during peak congestion hours; may experience throttling | Must change origin country if spending 2+ months in a foreign country | Required service tier for internet while driving |

 One place where you will have to shell out some extra dough is for the equipment.
 Starlink Roam subscriptions primarily function with the same Standard equipment as Starlink Residential plans, costing $349.
-This Standard equipment guarantees stationary internet access at a campsite with equipment like an antenna, base, router, Starlink cable and AC cable.
+This Standard equipment guarantees stationary internet access at a campsite with equipment like an antenna, base, router, Starlink cable, and AC cable.

 However, if you want internet access while driving, Starlink recommends upgrading to the Performance (Gen 3) Kit, which comes with additional cables and an independent power supply for $1,999.
 Featuring a sturdier design than the regular Starlink equipment, the Performance Kit comes equipped with advanced GPS capabilities that allow it to stay consistently connected while you’re on the move.